martinaalvera/Documentation/admin_documentation/cvmfs/build_cvmfs_server.rst

 Furthermore, to automatically download our reference data set it is possible to use python script `refdata_download.py <https://raw.githubusercontent.com/indigo-dc/Reference-data-galaxycloud-repository/master/scripts/refdata_download.py>`_.

-THe package python-pycurl is needed to satisfy refdata_download.py requirements: on Ubuntu ``sudo apt-get install python-pycurl``
+The package python-pycurl is needed to satisfy refdata_download.py requirements: on Ubuntu ``sudo apt-get install python-pycurl``

 Script usage
 ************